Ninotchka: Plot

 While attending to the various legal matters over the lawsuit, Ninotchka gradually becomes seduced by the West.
 At a dinner date with Léon where she unexpectedly meets Swana face-to-face (her rival for the jewelry and for Léon's affections), Ninotchka consumes champagne for the first time and quickly becomes intoxicated.
 The following afternoon, a hungover Ninotchka is awakened by Swana and discovers Rakonin has stolen the jewelry during the night.
 Swana has come to offer Ninotchka a proposition: the jewels will be returned and the litigation dropped if Ninotchka returns to Moscow immediately so that Swana can have Léon to herself.
 Ninotchka reluctantly agrees to Swana's proposal and, after completing the sale of the jewelry to Mercier, she, Iranoff, Buljanoff and Kopalski fly back to Russia.

 Later that evening, Léon visits Swana and confesses his love for Ninotchka.
 Swana then informs Léon that Ninotchka has already left for Moscow.
 He attempts to follow her but is denied a Russian visa, because of his nobility.

 Sometime later in Moscow, Ninotchka invites her three comrades to dinner at her communal apartment and they nostalgically recall their time in Paris.
 After dinner, Ninotchka finally receives a letter from Léon, but it has been completely censored by the authorities, and she is devastated.

 More time passes.
-Commissar Razinin informs Ninotchka that Iranoff, Buljanoff and Kopalski were sent to Constantinople to sell furs but once again have failed to complete their mission.
-Against her wishes, Ninotchka is again sent by Razinin to investigate the situation and retrieve the trio.
+Commissar Razinin informs Ninotchka that Iranoff, Buljanoff and Kopalski have failed in their latest assignment to sell furs in Constantinople.
+Against her wishes, Razinin once again orders Ninotchka to investigate the situation and retrieve the trio.

 After Ninotchka arrives in Constantinople, her three comrades inform her that they have opened a restaurant and will not be returning to the Soviet Union.
 When Ninotchka asks them who is responsible for this idea, Buljanoff points to the balcony where Léon is standing.
 Léon explains that he was barred from entering Russia to win Ninotchka back, so he and the three Russians conspired to get her to leave the country.
 He asks her to stay with him and she happily agrees.

 The final shot in the film is of Kopalski carrying a protest sign complaining that Iranoff and Buljanoff are unfair, because, unlike theirs, his name does not illuminate on the electric sign in front of their new restaurant.